Uber in Auckland - Everything You Need to Know

 Use in-app payments with a card on file and enable Apple Pay or Google Pay for the fastest checkout on every ride.

-five payment options commonly appear in the app: card on file (Visa, MasterCard, American Express), Apple Pay, Google Pay, and any loaded ride credits where available.
+Five payment options commonly appear in the app: card on file (Visa, MasterCard, American Express), Apple Pay, Google Pay, and any loaded ride credits where available.
 You can add multiple methods and set a default right before a trip.

 Rideshare Availability: Getting a Ride During Peak Times and Events in Auckland